|Linear scaling factor||0.96||1.00||1.04||1.08||1.12|

 Read more about Progressive Stability in Cross Country's article "Icaristics - Shifting our Thinking on Safety" in issue 176 by clicking on this link.

 Cord Cut Billow technology has been developed to improve the form friction, glider stability and overall performance of our paragliders.
 Two seams run chord-wise across the top panels of the leading edge to accommodate the panel ballooning that happens when the wing is inflated.
 Up to five centimetres of excess material is created on the sides of an inflated flat panel bending over a wing profile.
 Cord Cut Billow technology absorbs the material with a 3D panel resulting in fewer ripples and improved rib profile shape and stability.

 The ECHO is designed to warn experienced pilots of light-to-moderate turbulence, rather than suddenly completely collapsing when things get really unruly.
 Bruce’s article in Cross Country magazine, ‘Shifting Our Thinking on Safety’, explains how “A wing that is super stable and almost never collapses can lead to more accidents, because when it does collapse the pilot is not prepared and has little experience of how to deal with the situation”.
 Any wing will collapse given enough turbulence.
 A small deflation in medium turbulence is easier to deal with and therefore safer than a big collapse in strong turbulence.

 Snap Locks are lightweight compact attachments that effortlessly connect brakes to the risers with a small focused magnet inside the catch and an internal locking system that holds the handle in every direction except down toward the pilot.
-This unique design feature means the handles don’t fall off while kiting, packing, or performing maneuvers.
-The Snap Lock system solves many of the problems associated with press-studs and magnets that every pilot faces.
+This unique design feature means the handles don’t fall off while kiting, packing, or performing manoeuvres.
+The Snap Lock system solves many of the problems associated with press-studs and magnets.